anufrievroman/limms-website/content/english/_index.md

   content: '

   LIMMS is a CNRS International Research Laboratory (IRL 2820) on MEMS and NEMS (Micro- and Nano-Electro-Mechanical Systems), jointly operated by France (CNRS, [Institute for Sciences of Engineering and Systems](https://www.insis.cnrs.fr)), and Japan (University of Tokyo, [Institute of Industrial Science](https://www.iis.u-tokyo.ac.jp/en/)).

-LIMMS operates on two sites: on the Komaba Research Campus of the University of Tokyo in Japan, and at the university hospital of Centre Oscar Lambret, in Lille, France.
+LIMMS operates on two sites: the Komaba Research Campus of the University of Tokyo, Japan and the university hospital of Centre Oscar Lambret in Lille, France.

-Since its founding in 1995, our laboratory has hosted more than 175 scientists from France and Europe (mainly CNRS researchers and JSPS postdoctoral fellows).
+Since its founding in 1995, LIMMS has hosted more than 175 researchers from France and Europe (mainly CNRS researchers and JSPS postdoctoral fellows).

-Thanks to its close integration into the French, European and Japanese research landscapes, LIMMS has been a focal point and a coordinating institution for major interdisciplinary and international projects such as [SMMIL-E](/smmil-e), iLITE and EUJO-LIMMS
+Due to its close integration into the French, European and Japanese research communities, LIMMS has been a focal point and a coordinating institution for major interdisciplinary and international projects such as [SMMIL-E](/smmil-e), iLITE, and [EUJO-LIMMS](https://cordis.europa.eu/docs/results/295/295089/final1-final-publishable-summary.pdf).
 '

   image: "/images/map-limms.webp"